 I would not want to paint Afghanistan to be any different than another place where the domination culture has suppressed women.
 So hear my words and understand this is speaking to one of the toughest conflicts we face…gender.

 Standing at the outside gate being told our plane had left 2 hours before what we had been told was the scheduled time stimulated more than just an annoyance of miscommunication.
-As I stood surrounded by at least 50 men (including the two I am traveling with), completely aware I am the only woman in sight I felt my legs take root.
+As I stood surrounded by at least 50 men (including the two I am traveling with), completely aware I am the only woman in sight I felt my legs take buy testosterone enanthate in USA from the root.
 I could not move when Jesse and Jiva and Said began to return to the car.
 And I was the only one to notice.
 With attention to each cell of my being I focused my energy so I could remove myself from that spot to follow them back to the car.
 I notice my field of energy quite large as the groupings of men parted like the red sea to let me through.
 Traveling as much as I do I am completely aware and quite use to changes, cancellations, delays of flights and even sleeping in airports.
 And somehow this news of not getting our expected flight was quite different in my body’s response.

 Once we were at dinner after settling back into the Guesthouse in Kabul, I revealed to Jesse and Jiva the profound cellular response my body was having to not having choice about leaving.
 I connected to how my body was about to feel free again to express in all the ways I am used to expressing.
 I connected to the sense of relief that was entering my body as we were moving toward the gate for our flight and how completely contracted I became as result of hearing we were not leaving.
 I realized I was feeling a bit of guilt for wanting and getting to leave when I had connected with so many women who wished to simply “fly” out of their situations, My thoughts were stimulating ideas that somehow I was “getting to freedom” and somehow others were not.
 I connected to the thoughts of what I had been told about the lack of freedom for women in Afghanistan and the honest feelings that were actually live for the women here.
 As I connect to my illusion of freedom by returning to my country of origin, the United States, my grief went deeper… I am not free.